PacoVu/engagevoice-sdk-wrapper-node/README.md

 *Parameters:*
 * clientId: Set the `clientId` of a RingCentral app to enable login with RingCentral user credentials.
 * clientSecret: Set the `clientSecret` of a RingCentral app to enable login with RingCentral user credentials.
-* mode: Set the mode to login Engage Voice.
-For legacy server, use "Legacy".

 *Example code:*
 ```